 On April 6, 2023, pursuant to a Securities Purchase Agreement (the "Purchase Agreement"), dated March 30, 2023 with the purchasers named therein (the "Purchasers"), which included certain affiliated entities of Chicago Pacific Founders GP, L.P., a Delaware limited partnership ("CPF") and our Chief Medical Officer and member of our board of directors, we issued 79.9 million units at a price of approximately \$1.12 per unit for institutional investors, and a purchase price of approximately \$1.19 per unit for employees and consultants.
 Each unit consists of one share of Class A common stock and 0.75 of a warrant to purchase one share of Class A common stock at an exercise price of \$1.13.
 Certain institutional investors elected to receive pre-funded warrants to purchase Class A common stock in lieu of a portion of their Class A common stock.
-In total, we sold (i) an aggregate of 69.2 million shares of our Class A common stock (the "Shares"), (ii) warrants to purchase an aggregate of 59.9 million shares of Class A common stock (the "Common Warrants"), and (iii) pre-funded warrants to purchase an aggregate of 10.8 million shares of Class A common stock (the "Pre-Funded Warrants") and, together with the Common Warrants, the "Warrants") to the Purchasers for aggregate proceeds of approximately \$8.6 million, net of offering costs of approximately \$2.9 million (collectively, the "March 2023 Private Placement").
+In total, we sold (i) an aggregate of 69.2 million shares of our Class A common stock (the "Shares"), (ii) warrants to purchase aggregate of 59.9 million shares of Class A common stock (the "Common Warrants"), and (iii) pre-funded warrants to purchase for aggregate of Class A common stock (the "Pre-Funded Warrants") and to purchase of 10.8 million shares of Class A common stock (the "Pre-Funded Warrants") to the Purchasers for aggregate proceeds of approximately \$86.6 million, net of offering costs of approximately \$2.9 million (collectively, the "March 2023 Private Placement").
 See Note 14 "Capitalization" to our unaudited condensed consolidated financial statements included elsewhere in this Form 10-Q for additional information about the March 2023 Private Placement.